Chuizar54/Chuizar54/README.md

 - 👋 Hi, I’m Chris!
-- 👀 I’m interested: in Data Analytics and Visulaizations
+- 👀 I’m interested: in Data Analytics and Visualizations
 - 🌱 I’m currently learning: Python, FastAPI
 - 📫 How to reach me chuizar54@gmail.com
 - ⚡ Fun fact: If you tracked data across my rock climbing career, you would probably deduce that I am scared of heights.
 But, the only visualization you need for that concluision is how shaky my legs get!